 Please note: when paying your rent by credit card there will be a surcharge of 1.89%.

 By filling in a direct debit form you can chose to pay your rent monthly on either the 7th, 17th or 27th.
 If your rent payment is in arrears you must make an arrangement with your income officer before completing this form.
 If no arrears arrangement is included we will include all outstanding arrears in the direct debit calculation, to be paid within the financial year.

 If you set up a new direct debit you will be automatically entered into the next quarterly £50 prize draw once your first three payments have been received.
-Details can be found on the tenant incentive page.
+Details can be found on the direct debit scheme page

 You can now set up a direct debit by telephone.
 The direct debit hotline number is 01603 212 399.

 Standing orders are paid directly from your bank account to your rent account.
 This can be paid weekly, fortnightly, four-weekly or monthly.
 To pay this way download and print off the standing order form, which you should complete and give to your bank to set up the payments.
 If you do not have your tenancy reference to hand please call the customer contact team on 0344 980 3333 for this information.